DevSkillDojo/KnowledgeBase/source/learning_paths/development/aem.rst

    * Exploring the Felix console
    * Exploring CRX DE

-* Beginner - WKND tutorial (Not sure where this should fit in)

 * Beginner Project 1 - Your first AEM project
    * Goal: Understanding Sling routing
    * Create Git repo